MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_stream_close.md

 ---
 UID: NI:sidebandaudio.IOCTL_SBAUD_STREAM_CLOSE
 title: IOCTL_SBAUD_STREAM_CLOSE (sidebandaudio.h)
-description: "This control codes used by an audio driver when cooperating with the Audio class drivers to operate a Sideband connection.
+description: "This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.
 On closure of KS pin, send IOCTL_SBAUD_STREAM_CLOSE." ms.date: 06/28/2023
 keywords: ["IOCTL_SBAUD_STREAM_CLOSE IOCTL"]
 req.header: sidebandaudio.h